-Typical dengue fever infections last between two to seven days, with a smaller peak of fever at the trailing end of the disease, while attacks of malaria can occur for years if it is not diagnosed and treated.
+Typical dengue fever infections last between two to seven days, with a smaller peak of fever at the trailing end of the disease.
+Attacks of malaria can occur for years if it is not diagnosed and treated.

-Symptoms for both diseases are very similar to influenza and can very in intensity, but include fever, bad headaches, muscle and joint pains, skin rashes, and overall weakness in the body.
+Symptoms for both diseases are very similar to influenza and can vary in intensity, but include fever, bad headaches, muscle and joint pains, skin rashes, and overall weakness in the body.

 Due to the risk of bleeding with dengue hemorrhagic fever (DHF), people in dengue fever areas who exhibit symptoms should not be given aspirin, though paracetamol is okay, and should seek immediate medical treatment.

-According to the WHO there were more than 225 million cases of malaria in 2010, resulting in the deaths of about 781,000 people, while it estimates there may be 50 to 100 million dengue infections worldwide every year, including 500,000 DHF cases, resulting in about 22,000 deaths.
+According to the WHO there were more than 225 million cases of malaria in 2010, resulting in the deaths of about 781,000 people.
+It is estimated there may be 50 to 100 million dengue infections worldwide every year, including 500,000 DHF cases, resulting in about 22,000 deaths.

-Thailand’s Vector-Borne Disease Bureau maintains the Journal of the Vector – Borne Diseases website with a large amount of information, documents and a discussion forum.
-Full reports are available in Thai language only, though precise are provided in English language
+Thailand’s BVBD maintains the Journal of the Vector – Borne Diseases website with a large amount of information, documents and a discussion forum.

 Latest posts by John Le Fevre (see all)